dataclay/cli-tools/README.md

   	templater-options.json
 ```

-And a typical folder on OSX might look something like:
+And a typical project folder on OSX might look something like this:

 	/Weather Forecast
 		aeCC2015.applescript